Reflections on the design, applications and implementations of the normative specification language eFLINT: Discussion and Future Work

+The various experiments discussed in the previous subsections demonstrate the expressive capability of the language, including the suitability of the \req{datatypes} offered for knowledge representation.
+For specific applications, additional primitive types and operators may be needed, such as real or floating point numbers and operators for string manipulation.
+Future versions of the language may add additional types and operators, although potentially at the cost that not all implementations offer support.
+The semantics of eFLINT can be made more expressive by considering continuous elements, e.g., to represent clocks, and probabilistic reasoning.

 Pragmatic design decisions have been made to ensure the language is sufficiently flexible to be used for various kinds of applications.
 However, a flexible solution is not always the most user-friendly solution.
-For example, in some applications a strict separation between specification (type declarations) and scenarios (statements) is useful.
-And the closed world assumption and finite domains are needed for model checking.
-In general, to use the language in a specific context, certain constraints need to be \textit{assumed} that in a more restrictive variant of the language could be \textit{enforced} syntactically or using static analyses.
+For example, in some applications a strict separation between specification (type declarations) and scenarios (statements) is useful, and the closed world assumption and finite domains are needed for model checking.
+In these applications, the necessary constraints need to be \textit{assumed}.
+Conversely, a variant of the language dedicated to an application could \textit{enforce} the constraints syntactically or using static analyses.
+For security reasons, it would also be better to explicitly hide/expose types using a module system (\req{service interface}).

-At present, the language is not sufficiently friendly for legal experts to use without software expertise.
+At present, the language is not sufficiently friendly for use by legal experts without software expertise.
 Experience with computer science students does suggest that the language is relatively easy to learn for those with programming experience, especially declarative programming experience.
-Both language implementations are also lacking a mechanism to report for true (or false) facts how they came to be true (or false).
+Both language implementations are also lacking a mechanism to report how facts came to be true (or false).
 Ideally, such a report contains the sequence of rules and statements that were applied to render the fact true (or false).
-Such an \textbf{explainability} feature is difficult to implement due to the use of negation and the subtle interplay between derivation rules and procedural rules (e.g., \lstinline-Creates- and \lstinline-Terminates-).
-In \Cref{sec:design} we did note the use of an execution graph to maintain execution history in the original interpreter as an essential, yet less fine-grained, contributor to explainability.
+This feature is difficult to implement due to reasoning by default (e.g., in case of negation) and the subtle interplay between derivation rules and state transitions.
+The information from such a report is essential to achieve \textbf{explainability}.
+In \Cref{sec:design} we discussed the use of an execution graph in the reference interpreter to maintain execution history as an essential, yet less fine-grained, contributor to explainability.
+Note that in general, however, explainability requires the tailoring of information to specific receivers, tying the requirement together with the \textbf{domain-users} requirement.
+That is, legal and software experts appreciate a different perspective on the low-level system information.